peete-q/libmem/README.md

 libmem
 ======

-A c fast memory allocator  library, implement with buddy system and free list
+A fast C memory allocator  library, implement with buddy system and free list